Book Kass’s New Lecture and Workshop on 16th century Common People’s Clothing

-In addition to lecturing and teaching, she runs the website www.reconstructinghistory.com to educate the Internet public about historic clothing from all over the world.
+In addition to lecturing and teaching, Kass runs the website www.reconstructinghistory.com to educate the Internet public about historic clothing from all over the world.
 In August 2003, she launched the historical pattern business, Reconstructing History Patterns that sells dressmaker patterns based on extant historical garments.
 In 2005, RH expanded to include fabrics, threads, corset boning, notions, and other historical sewing materials.
 In 2007, RH expanded again to include historical clothing.
-Today Reconstructing History produces over 150 patterns spanning the 10th through 20th centuries and makes custom clothing and ready-to-wear for reenactors, costumers, vintage-lovers, and anyone who wants to dress up and wear historical clothing.
+Today Reconstructing History produces over 300 patterns spanning the 10th through 20th centuries for reenactors, costumers, vintage-lovers, and anyone who wants to dress up and wear historical clothing.

-She is an avid living historian who participates in reenactments of the 14th through 20th centuries.
-She currently lives in Easton, Pennsylvania with her husband and four retired racing greyhounds.
+She is an avid living historian and vintage dancer who participates in reenactments of the 14th through 20th centuries.
+She currently lives in Pensylvania with her husband, her goofy retired racing greyhound, and her pitbull princess.

 Email us at email@example.com now to get on Kass’s 2018 schedule.